Life in Chengdu

 Got some general questions about the life in Chengdu?
 Wanna join expat groups in Chengdu?
 Feel free to email me webmaster [at] mighil.com or add me on WeChat (mighil).
 Alternatively,

 you can ping me on Facebook.
 I’m quite busy these days, so please don’t expect a swift response.
+I do offer relocation consulting and assistance, get in touch with me if you’re interested.

 Please report the broken links by sending me a message on WeChat.